ngjunsiang/laymansguide-src/season10/issue129/issue129.md

 1. They are really small; the part that is in contact with the heatsink is usually about 400 sq mm (approx. 2 cm by 2 cm, or 0.64 sq in)[^1]
 2. The thermal limit for most CPUs is only about 100 °C (212 F), compared to most metals which have theirs in the hundreds or even over a thousand °C

 [^1]: Multiple CPUs are produced from a single semiconductor wafer.
-Keeping CPUs small maximises the yield from manufacturing, and reduces the chance of a manufacturing errors on any single CPU.
+Keeping CPUs small maximises the yield from manufacturing, and reduces the chance of a manufacturing error on any single CPU.
+This is going to take a whole ’nother season to explain …

 ## Heatsinks